Overview

 take physical possession of client assets.
 However, under the current SEC rules, the firm is or

-will be deemed to have constructive custody of certain client assets as a result of a) our
+will be deemed to have constructive custody of certain client assets as a result of a) our authority

-independent accounting firm, under relevant regulatory guidelines and make certain regulatory
+firm, under relevant regulatory guidelines and make certain regulatory filings.
+Clients are urged

-filings.
-Clients are urged to carefully review and compare any reports received from us to those
+to carefully review and compare any reports received from us to those they receive from their

-they receive from their custodian.
-In the case of discrepancies, please notify us and/or the
+custodian.
+In the case of discrepancies, please notify us and/or the custodian as soon as possible.

 Item 16 Investment Discretion